HAFixAgent: History-Aware Program Repair Agent: Results

-On the 371 bugs shared with BIRCH-feedback (Table~\ref{tab:hafix-vs-birch}), HAFixAgent also achieves higher totals.
-The best context configuration (\fnpair) repairs 175 bugs versus 133 for BIRCH-feedback, a +31.6\% improvement.
-Across four context configurations, the gains range from +28.6\% to +31.6\%, with an average of 29.9\% improvement.
-By category, the best HAFixAgent configuration (\fnpair) repairs 133 SFMH and 42 MFMH bugs, compared with 100 and 33 for BIRCH-feedback.
-Overall, HAFixAgent is consistently effective than both SOTA baselines across shared subsets and categories.
+On the 371 multi-hunk bugs evaluated by BIRCH-feedback (Table~\ref{tab:hafix-vs-birch}), the best \appname configuration (\fnpair) repairs 175 bugs versus 119 for BIRCH-feedback, a +47.1\% improvement.
+By category, \appname-\fnpair repairs 133 SFMH and 42 MFMH bugs, compared with 85 and 34 for BIRCH-feedback.
+Since all methods now use the same LLM, these improvements directly reflect differences in repair strategy rather than model capability.

-We note, however, that these SOTA comparisons are confounded by the use of different LLMs (RepairAgent used GPT-3.5, BIRCH-feedback used o4-mini, and our work uses DeepSeek-V3.2-Exp).
-Therefore, this analysis primarily establishes HAFixAgent's competitiveness, while our internal ablation study (comparing history to non-history with the same LLM) provides the direct, controlled evidence for our claims.